The Faculty of Rehabilitation

 Training physical therapists.

 Qualification for national license examination of physical therapist can be acquired at the time students graduate.
-Qualification for certification exam of Health/fitness trainer will also be aquired with credits in the designated subjects.
+Qualification for certification exam of Health/fitness trainer certification by examination will also be aquired with credits in the designated subjects.
 Our primary goal is to train physical therapists, but the core of the program is more than simply enabling the acquisition of certification.
 We want students to develop their capacity to provide home rehabilitation and handle other needs that may arise in society, as well as research capabilities and the leadership qualities needed for team treatment in the real world.

 Department of Occupational Therapy